hiddify/hiddify-relay/README.md

 </div>

 ## ⚙️ Installation
-In order to create tunnels on your relay server, you just need to run the following command.
+In order to create tunnels on your relay server(for docker), you just need to run the following command.

 ```
 bash -c "$(curl -L https://raw.githubusercontent.com/hiddify/hiddify-relay/main/install.sh)"